 Our experiments assumes a 10-fold cross validation scheme, in which users are divided into 10 groups and where each group is selected as test users (i.e. active users) and the remaining ones serve as the database \mathcal{D} .
 For each test user, we predict her/his interests for the remaining images based on observed 20 annotations (10 positive and 10 negative).
 We compute the mean and standard deviation of the mean of Top-N accuracy, by firstly averaging over all the test users within each test group, and then over all test groups.
-We also plot the ROC curve by varying N from 1 to 45336.
+We also plot the ROC curve by varying N from 1 to 4533^5 .

-We at first study the case that each user is interested in only one of the 58 categories.
-The situation indicates that users are likely to be related to each other since 1000 users are assigned to just 58 possibilities.
-The results have been shown in Fig. 2 (1-a,b).
-Content-based approach shows a poor accuracy, which indicates that the non-hierarchical model suffers from the small sample problem.
+At first we study the case that each user is interested in only one of the 58 categories.
+The situation indicates that a large number of users are likely to be related to each other since 1000 users are assigned to just 58 possibilities.
+The results are shown in Fig. 2 (1-a,b).
+Content-based approach shows poor accuracy, which indicates that the nonhierarchical model suffers from the small sample problem.
 CF significantly outperforms CBF.
 This is because in this simple case, with high probability, there will be a user very similar to the test user in the data base.
-However, due to the sparsity of user ratings (only 20 ratings observed for each user), CF dose not sufficiently takes advantage of this fact.
+However, due to the sparsity of user ratings (only 20 ratings observed for each user), CF does not sufficiently takes advantage of this fact.
 That is why a large improvement is achieved by the two hybrid filtering algorithms.
-For the hybrid filtering 1, cross validation suggests $\tau=0$, representing the prior belief (indicated by a Dirichlet process) that users are closely related.
-Thus hybrid filtering 1 degenerates to hybrid filtering 2 and the two curves in Fig. 2 (1-a,b) overlap completely.
-In addition, we have seen the bumps of the ROC curve for CF, currently we are yet not able to explain the reason.
+For the hybrid filtering 1, cross validation suggests $\tau = 0$, representing the prior belief (indicated by a Dirichlet process) that users are closely related.
+Thus hybrid filtering 1 degenerates to hybrid filtering 2 and the two curves in Fig. 2 (1-a,b) overlap completely6.